-Friends, lovers, random people you meet in the park — there’s nothing quite like the bonding experience of partner yoga poses.
+Friends, couples, random people you meet in the park — there’s nothing quite like the bonding experience of partner yoga poses.
 And with a second lockdown looming and people looking for things to do at home, these yoga poses for two people will give you an afternoon of fun and a good stretch.
+These are also great couple yoga poses.

 The Benefits of Yoga Poses for Two People